tapis-project/tapis-deployer/playbooks/roles/systems/templates/kube/README.md

 k label pod/systems-api-9d7456fc6-26wrf podname=systems-api-debug
 ```

-Create a service which will expose the debug port (8000) as a NodePort
+Create a service which will expose the debug port (8000) as a ClusterIP
 ```
 k create -f api/service_debug.yml
 ```